 Ziegler's rugs enjoyed unbroken popularity.
 Ziegler continued his expansion course in Persia and hundreds of villages became Ziegler factory sites.
 By the early 20th century, the British company had already invested around £200,000 in the Persian carpet industry.

-The mat colors could not detract from the popularity of Ziegler carpets.
+The mat colours could not detract from the popularity of Ziegler carpets.
 On the contrary, demand continued to rise.
 Businessman Philipp Ziegler subsequently closed trade agreements with so-called “local agents” in Iran.
 These agents distributed the wool imported from Britain to local weavers and supervised their production.

 Individually unique carpets an affordable price

-Inspired by the colors, patterns and sizes of classic Persian rugs, the Ziegler carpet increasingly changed in design.
-The main market was Europe – and there in particular carpets were to meet customers’ taste.
+Inspired by the colours, patterns and sizes of classic Persian rugs, the Ziegler carpet increasingly changed in design.
+The main market was Europe – and there in particular carpets were to meet customers’ tastes.
 This changed in tandem with the stock market crash in 1929 and the accompanying global stock market slump.
 The original idea, i.e., to produce Persian carpets in Persia for the European market, perished within a brief period.